University of Groningen

 Postgraduate Programmes

-The University has over 70 Masters programmes taught through English in subject areas that include:
+The University has nearly 100 Masters programmes taught through English in subject areas that include:

 Business Administration